 Improve Website Traffic: Test Crawlability & Indexability | SEO Basics

-To gain competitive advantage in Google you’ll need to deal with two key factors to shape your search rankings – crawlability and indexability.
-Without testing for these factors, you’ll find it hard to outrank the competition.
+To gain a competitive advantage in Google, you must deal with two key factors to shape your search rankings – crawlability and indexability.
+Without testing for these factors, you’ll find it extremely hard to outrank the competition.

 Test Website Crawlability

 Find critical issues affecting your site’s indexability in Google.

 Google has 3 core components:

 Note, the crawler is also known as a spider, Googlebot and user agent.

 The crawler’s job is to discover new web content by following links.
 It follows each link, then follows the links on newly discovered web pages, and so on and so forth.

 The crawler then brings new content back to Google’s database for cataloging, referred to as indexing.

 The ease of or ability for Google to crawl your website content, discover all site links and their destination pages without encountering dead-ends.